 - Public Outreach (https://www.publicoutreachgroup.com/privacy-policy)

 A word on fundraising

 As a registered Canadian charity, we cannot do our work without the financial support of our many generous donors.
 We do our best to reach out to as many possible individual supporters as we can.
 Our donors allow us to maintain our independence.

-We may use information you provide (such as your postal code) to find more complete contact information from other sources (like Canada Post) so we can reach out to you, and we may use third-party providers to help.
+We may use information you provide (such as your postal code) to find more complete contact information from other sources (such as Canada Post) so we can reach out to you, and we may use third-party providers to help.
 The chance to send you a letter or give you a phone call helps us see if we’re a good fit for you when it comes to making donations.
-You may opt out of these communications at any time by contacting firstname.lastname@example.org.
+You may opt out of these communications at any time by contacting email@example.com.